-Integrative Strategies in Production and Development of High Performance Cars 2150601, SS 2020, 2 SWS, Language: German, Open in study portal
+Integrative Strategies in Production and Development of High Performance CarsLecture (V)2150601, WS 20/21, 2 SWS, Language: German, Open in study portalOnline

 Course: Integrative Strategies in Production and Development of High Performance Cars [T-MACH-105188]

 The lecture deals with the technical and organizational aspects of integrated development and production of sports cars on the example of Porsche AG.
 The lecture begins with an introduction and discussion of social trends.
 The deepening of standardized development processes in the automotive practice and current development strategies follow.
 The management of complex development projects is a first focus of the lecture.
 The complex interlinkage between development, production and purchasing are a second focus.
 Methods of analysis of technological core competencies complement the lecture.
 The course is strongly oriented towards the practice and is provided with many current examples.